-The notions of a factor and of determination are used in this paper in a very metaphysically thin way.
+The notions of a factor and determination are used in this article in a very metaphysically thin way.
 For example, it may be convenient to say that the amount of milk in my coffee cup is determined by two factors: the total amount of liquid minus the amount of water.
-It is true that we seem to have a notion of determination according to which only the amounts of water and milk determine the total amount of liquid, but I won't be using that notion in this paper.
+It is true that we seem to have a notion of determination according to which only the amounts of water and milk determine the total amount of liquid, but I won't be using that notion in this article.

-Finally, the concept of probability will often be used in this paper.
-Our concept of probability is notoriously difficult to analyse.
-Fortunately, the way I need to use the notion in this paper and the way it is used in the surrounding literature allows us to understand it as either an actual relative frequency, or as a purely mathematical notion-i.e., a function that satisfies Kolmogorov's axioms.
+Finally, the concept of probability will often be used in this article.
+Our concept of probability is notoriously difficult to analyze.
+Fortunately, the way I need to use the notion in this article and the way it is used in the surrounding literature allows us to understand it either as an actual relative frequency or as a purely mathematical notion, i.e. a function that satisfies Kolmogorov's axioms.